The 1987 New Orleans Saints Season Schedule

 First Round Pick: Shawn Knight Defensive Lineman Brigham Young

-Saints in The Playoffs!!
+The New Orleans Saints Are In The Playoffs!!

 The 1987 New Orleans Saints season saw the first ever playoff appearance that resulted in a 44-10 blowout loss to the Minnesota Vikings, but up until then, it was pretty fun.
 Saints fans were treated to the first ever winning season in Saints History.
 The Saints finest moment ever had to be the 9 game winning streak they had going into the playoffs.
 Some of the big games included the season opener against Cleveland where the Saints forced 2 safeties.
 A sweep of the Rams to the tune of 37-10 & 31-14.
 A 38-0 blowout of Atlanta.
 A 26-24 victory over the 49ers where Andersen kicked a 40 yarder with a minute to play.
 It was set up by a blocked San Francisco field goal attempt.
 And the come-back against Cincinnati where we scored the final 38 points for a 41-24 finish.